 · Two years after the last contact

-· Four years after the end of the contractual relationship
+· Six years after the end of the contractual relationship

-If you are an employee at Fifty Technology, we suggest you refer to our HR policy and the clauses regarding data protection on your employment contract.
+If you are an employee at Fifty Technology, please refer to our HR policy and any clauses regarding data protection on your employment contract.
 It is available with our HR department.

-Fifty collects multiple data sets from social media platforms and from our partners (or Fifty) placing cookies on users’ computers when those browse or navigate the Internet:
+Fifty collects multiple data sets from social media platforms and from our partners (or Fifty) including by placing cookies on users’ computers when those browse or navigate the Internet:

 · Data points about Twitter users from the public Twitter API used for displaying information; some of the fields may contain data such as demographic, location and interest

 · Follow connection data (Twitter) IDs that a user is following via the public Twitter API used for connection data as the basis of our intelligence network analysis and visualisations